Soviet-type economic planning: Advantages

 Those scholars who reject the neoclassical viewpoint consider the benefits of STP that the USSR itself adduced.
 One is the ability to control for externalities directly in the pricing mechanism.
 Another is the total capture of value obtained in STP which is neglected in market economies.
 By this, it is meant that while a worker might put in a certain amount of work to produce a good, a market might value that good at less than the cost of labor the worker put in, effectively negating the value of the work done.
 Because in STP prices are set by the state, STP avoids this pitfall by never pricing an item below its labor value.
 While these do seem to be valid theoretical advantages to STP (especially under a Marxist–Leninist framework), it has been argued by some that STP as implemented by the USSR failed to achieve these theoretical possibilities.

+Under the model of STP, during the 5 Year Plans, the USSR was able to rapidly industrialise and modernise their industry.
+The growth of GDP per Capita in the USSR in this period exceeded some Western countries.
+Planning led to high rates of capital accumulation, rapid GDP growth, and rising per capita consumption.
+Industrial production as a result of the 5 Year Plans was also rapid.
+During the first 5 Year Plan for example, Cast Iron production reportedly saw a 188%, going from 3,300,000 tonnes to 6,240,000 tonnes a year.
+In 1928, industrial output of electricity was 5,000,000,000 kW/h, rising to 13,000,000,000 kW/h by 1932, an increase of 270%.
+Industrial output of cars in the same time frame saw an increase of almost 3000%, rising from 0.8 pieces (in thousands) up to 23.9.